Most finance teams don’t need more tools. They need fewer tabs open.

 LivePlan is built for simpler planning needs where a single-entity, single-product model is enough.

-Templates and guided workflows make it easy to build forecasts, track goals, and generate reports.
-It’s a good fit for teams that don’t yet need multi-entity, multi-scenario modeling, but can be limited once things scale.
+Templates and guided workflows help you build forecasts, track financial goals, and generate reports.
+It fits teams that do not yet need multi-entity modeling.
+It can be limited once things scale or become more complex.

-Planful is designed for finance organizations with complex planning and consolidation across multiple entities and functions.
+Planful targets finance organizations with complex planning and consolidation across multiple entities and functions.

-It offers deep consolidation, advanced forecasting, and robust analytics, but comes with more implementation time and learning curve than smaller teams may want to manage.
+It offers deep consolidation, advanced forecasting, and robust analytics.
+It comes with more implementation time and a steeper learning curve than smaller teams may want to manage.
 What-if scenario planning options might be limited as well.
-It’s a better fit when you already have a well-defined, centralized planning process and are optimizing for standardization over speed.
+It fits best when you already have a well-defined, centralized planning process and optimize for standardization over speed.

 How to choose what’s right for you